adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

     - Along the lines of Apache Commons or Google Guava
   ### `common-infrastructure`
     - Contains shared code that is used by the `xxx-infrastructure` submodules of the microservices.
     - Must not contain business logic or models.
-  ### `common-presentation`
-    - Contains shared code that is used by the `xxxx-presentation` submodules of the microservices.
-Mainly mapping and resolvers.
-    - Must not contain business logic or models.
   ### `common-kafka`
     - Contains 2 submodules